Skip to content

 A static website is a type of website design.
-In this article, we’ll explain what is meant by a static website, why might it be useful for your website design and the limitations of this kind of build.
+In this article, we’ll explain what a static website means, why it might be useful for your website design and the limitations of this kind of build.

 At ProfileTree, we are a leading website design and development agency.
 We help businesses create websites that are tailored to their needs, promising to deliver a website that is high-performing and embedded with SEO and content marketing tactics.